maurandco/contract/readme.md

 ## Mobile browser testing

 Testing using popular smaller screen devices is essential in ensuring that a person's experience of a design is appropriate to the capabilities of the device they're using.
 We test our designs in current versions of Safari (iOS) and Google Chrome (Android).
-We won't test in Blackberry, Opera Mini/Mobile, specific Android devices, Windows or other mobile browsers unless we agreed separately.
+We won't test in Blackberry, Opera Mini, specific Android devices, Windows or other mobile browsers unless we agreed separately.
 If you need us to test using these, we can provide a separate estimate.

 ## Search engine optimisation